“This is just odd.”

-Although May urged the parties to consider delaying a court hearing for three weeks while they enter into mediation again to work things out, Colony Lender didn’t express a willingness to do so.
+Although May urged the parties to consider delaying a court hearing for three weeks while they entered into mediation again to work things out, Colony Lender didn’t express a willingness to do so.

-Assaf noted May gave Colony Lender permission to hold a public foreclosure sale Dec.
+Assaf noted May gave Colony Lender permission to hold a public foreclosure sale of its assets Dec.
 6 in Sarasota “that will set a price for the assets.”